luis4a0/libmug/README.md

-#Libmug
+# Libmug

-##A library for modular univariate GCD computations.
+## A library for modular univariate GCD computations.

-The original code was bundled with CGAL 4.3.
-For 4.4, I removed it because I rewrote the algebraic kernel that used it.
-I release it because maybe it is useful for someone.
+The original code was bundled with CGAL, between versions 3.6 (March, 2010) and 4.3 (October, 2013).
+For CGAL 4.4, I removed it because I rewrote the algebraic kernel that used it.
+I release it because I hope the code is useful for someone.
 If you are interested, don't hesitate in contacting me.

-##Algorithm overview
+## Algorithm overview

 The implementation the well-known Euclidean algorithm to compute GCD.
 However, big numbers make the size of the coefficients explode.
 We use then